syncfusion-content/xamarin-docs/Xamarin/SfChart/export.md

 {% endhighlight %}

-The exported image will be saved in the different location across the platforms.
+The exported image will be saved in the following locations depends on the platforms:

-**Android** – The image will be saved inside the Pictures directory.
+* **Android**—The image will be saved in the "Pictures" directory.

-**iOS** – The image will be saved inside the “Photos/Album” directory.
+* **iOS**—The image will be saved in the “Photos/Album” directory.

-**Windows Phone** – The image will be saved inside the “/Pictures/ Saved Pictures” directory.
+* **Windows**—The image will be saved in the “Pictures/Saved Pictures” directory.

-N> In order to save the image in Android and Windows Phone, you have to enable the permission to write the file in device storage.
+N> To save the image in Android and Windows platforms, enable the permission to write the file in device storage.